-1. Open console and go to the root folder of Android application
+1. Open console and go to the root folder of Android application cd <root folder of the project>/

-Note: Alternatively you can go to the jni folder of Android project.
-But samples from OpenCV binary package are configured for building from the project root level (because of relative path to the OpenCV library).
+Note: Alternatively you can go to the folder jni of Android project but samples from OpenCV binary package are configured for building from project root level (because of relative path to the OpenCV library).